 The garden is located within our Forest School environment and our children helped with deciding what kind of things they would like in it.
 There are lots of different things to look for which represents God’s wonderful world.
 The children are allowed to use the garden at lunch times as a choice when they would like some quiet time.

 In July 2017, we officially named the space our ‘Fr Kelly Prayer Garden’ in honour of our lovely Parish Priest who retired after a number of years.
 Fr Kelly was a huge asset to our school and parish community in so many ways.
 We won’t forget his generosity and caring nature towards our parents, staff and children.
 The children sang songs, presented cards and finally unveiled our leaving gift to Fr Kelly.
 The Prayer Garden cross will stand a testament to all he has achieved in our parish and Fr Kelly blessed the cross before he left.

 To see what has been going on recently in our Prayer Garden take a look at our Catholic Life blog!

 We support lots of charities throughout the year and staff, children and their families are always extremely generous in their support of others.
 Money is raised through fund raising events, fairs and charitable donations from the school community.
-In recent years we have made donations to Cafod, Jeans for Genes, Save the Children and The Poppy Appeal, Red Nose Day, Comic Relief, Children In Need and Wear It Pink.
+In recent years we have made donations to CAFOD, Jeans for Genes, Save the Children, The Poppy Appeal, Red Nose Day, Comic Relief, Children In Need and Wear It Pink.

-We also support Newcastle Food Bank by collecting and donating food during Harvest time, more information can be found here… In addition to this we have two international links that we support Project Iringa and the Bauleni School in Zambia.
+We also support Newcastle Food Bank by collecting and donating food during Advent.
+In addition to this we have two international links that we support: Project Iringa and the Bauleni School in Zambia.

-Lenten Sporting Overseas Challenge: This year we have something a little different as the whole school will take part in a sponsored walk / run challenge on our school cross country course.
-The children will complete as many laps as they want in 30 minutes of fun with the whole school – all money raised will support # Project Iringa in Tanzania and our new playtime benching.
+Lenten Fun Run: The whole school take part in a sponsored walk / run challenge on our school cross country course.
+The children complete as many laps as they can in 30 minutes of fun.
+The money raised supports a number of charities including #Project Iringa in Tanzania.